 - Water Filter or Emergency Iodine Tablets

 Depending on where you are camping, you may need to bring or filter your own water.
-Even in a campground with full amenities, we still like to pack a Dromedary or a Cubie for water storage.
+Even in a campground with full amenities, we still like to pack a Dromedary or a refillable water jug for water storage.
 That way we aren’t running to the spigot every time we need to fill a water bottle, and we aren’t wasting money buying gallon jugs of water.

 Light Kit: